 There are even various rumors swirling around that the city council actually dreamed up the idea of a national recruiting campaign for vagrants at an LGBT sensitivity conference in Tahiti, as a linear revenue source for alleviating budget shortfalls caused by the crushing weight of an unsustainable and exponentially increasing pension plan.
 The oldest trick in the book, deflect and deny.

-Suffice to say, there are a proportion of legitimate folks who are struggling with mental and physical disabilities and require assistance.
-The issue is that these people need to be taken off the streets and put into a controlled environment.
-Unfortunately, in a free society, the debate is extremely precarious about how to justify helping an individual while honoring their constitutional freedoms.
+Suffice to say, a small proportion of the current homeless population struggles with mental and physical disabilities requiring supervision and the presence of health care professionals.
+The issue is that these people need to be taken off the streets and put into a controlled environment, which buffers the detrimental chaos, and provides an opportunity for a quality of life.
+Unfortunately, in a free society, the debate is extremely precarious about how to justify forcing an individual into a livable situation, and at the same time honoring their constitutional freedoms.
+In many of these dire cases, the individual is beyond help, as the current state of the medical field does not offer viable treatments.
 While at least a few members of the Seattle City Council qualify for an obligatory mental health evaluation, one of the most eloquent and short-term solutions for residents is to vote them out, or park a derelict van or two nuzzled against the politician’s stretch of sidewalk and administered by a belligerently listless car camping uncle with a fear of modesty.

 Read the Seattle Times story here.